Colorado

 Deepfakes and Synthetic Media

 While Colorado's current voyeurism statutes primarily address recordings of actual events, the growing use of AI-generated deepfakes and synthetic intimate images raises new legal questions.
 If synthetic images are distributed with intent to harass, C.R.S.
 18-7-107 may apply.
-Colorado legislators have considered additional legislation addressing synthetic intimate imagery.
+SB 25-288 (active August 6, 2025) expressly extended C.R.S.
+18-7-107 to cover AI-generated and digitally altered intimate imagery, not just recordings of actual events.
+The bill also created a civil cause of action with a $150,000 minimum liquidated-damages floor for victims of non-consensual synthetic intimate imagery distribution, in addition to the existing criminal penalties.

 Spyware and Remote Access